hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/AWK_module.md

 - `print i` print out `i`

+## Additional Resources

+* A [guide](https://reasoniamhere.com/2013/09/16/awk-gtf-how-to-analyze-a-transcriptome-like-a-pro-part-1/) to editing gtf files using awk

+* [To awk or not](https://pmitev.github.io/to-awk-or-not/) a course from Pavlin Mitev at Uppsala University.

 ***

 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*